fengjiaowang7/website_test/blog/detecting-displays.md

 }
 ```

-This function uses another function I wrote when working with Display services to decode the `CGErrors` that come up:
+This function uses another function I wrote when working with Display services to decode the `CGError`s that come up:

 ```objc
 NSString* CGErrorToString(CGError err){